skip to content

 Postgraduate Training

+Starting your literature review can be daunting.
+How do you know you're finding everything?
+And how do you know new things won't pop up over the next three years?
+This session will help you to forumlate an effective search strategy, as well as demystifing Boolean searching, demonstrating how to make databases work for you and tips for keeping up to date with new research.
 Of course, finding the literature is just the first step.
 Once you've got all the material, how do you know which papers would be best to include in your review?
 And how do you go about writing a literature review anyway?
-Our second session will teach you how to critically evaluate potentially useful items with a number of techniques, before sharing tips on how to get started with your writing.
+This session will also teach you how to critically evaluate potentially useful items with a number of techniques, before sharing tips on how to get started with your writing.

 If you haven't quite found what you're looking for with the resources on this page, you can email us to discuss your questions and needs further.
 We can help you via email, an online chat through Teams or Zoom, or an in-person chat in a convenient location in Cambridge.